Programming Languages: Application and Interpretation

 Please see my brief essay about the educational philosophy behind this book.
 In particular, I discuss why this is a much more appropriate book for a modern programming languages course than a traditional one based on “paradigms”.

-At present count, 30 universities (and some high-schools) use part or all of the book.
+At present, I am aware of 52 universities (and some high-schools) that have used part or all of the book.
 Users range from major research universities to liberal arts colleges, from public to private universities, and cover four continents.

 If you're an educator (teaching at a University, College, High School, Grammar School, Hochschule, Gymnasium, etc.), please let me know!